fenos/Notifynder/README.md

 #### Issues Knowed ####

-- Pagination Notifications, it doesn't parse correctly the special values. ( I will fix it, when I have a bit of free time).
+- (Fixed) Pagination Notifications, it doesn't parse correctly the special values. ( I will fix it, when I have a bit of free time).
 - The documentation is quite long and I hope understandable, my mother language is not english, I'm sorry for some spelling errors during your reading.
 If you want to correct it feel free to do it.